AI Compliance | | 15 min read

 Intended use case

-Contractors should be able to describe the AI use case in plain English: public-source capture research, help desk triage before human assignment, first-draft internal status report language, retrieval-augmented search over approved internal documents, or AI embedded in software delivered to the agency.
+Contractors should be able to describe the AI use case in plain English: capture research from public sources, help desk triage before human assignment, first draft internal status report language, retrieval augmented search over approved internal documents, or AI embedded in software delivered to the agency.

 Data categories

 This is one of the most important disclosure areas.
-Contractors should identify whether the AI will touch public data, company proprietary data, Federal Contract Information, Controlled Unclassified Information, Covered Defense Information, PII, export-controlled information, law enforcement sensitive information, intelligence-related information, classified information, or customer-specific restricted data.
+Contractors should identify whether the AI will touch public data, company proprietary data, Federal Contract Information, Controlled Unclassified Information, Covered Defense Information, PII, export controlled information, law enforcement sensitive information, intelligence related information, classified information, or restricted data from the customer.

 Government data and model training